mtmorgan/HCAmtxzip/README.md

 ## 8 fc0c4a2b-af93-42ec-8b68-10f68a1f6… male   ""                               178
 ```

-The provenance `document_id` serves as a link to addition information
+The `document_iddonor_organism.provenance.document_id` serves as a
-about the samples.
-The additional information can be extracted by
+link to addition information about the samples.
+The additional
-querying the HCA DSS.
-The information is returned as JSON, which is
+information can be extracted by querying the HCA DSS.
+The information
-relatively difficult to deal with in _R_; the even-less-mature
+is returned as JSON, which is relatively difficult to deal with in
-function `.files()` tries to parse this into a sensible format.
+_R_; the even-less-mature function `.files()` tries to parse this into
+a sensible format.

 ```r